abhishekmaher6699/smart-bookmarker/README.md

 ### Continuous Integration (`ci.yml`)
 Triggered on pushes and PRs to `main`:
-- **Backend:** Checkout → Install → TypeScript type check → Database connectivity check → Run Vitest tests → Build
+- **Backend:** Checkout → Install → TypeScript type check → Start an ephemeral PostgreSQL 17 + pgvector service → Run migrations → Run Vitest tests → Build
 - **Frontend:** Checkout → Install → Build (Next.js production build)

+The CI database runs inside the GitHub Actions job and is discarded after the run.
+This makes tests independent of external database availability and prevents CI from using development or production data.
+Database test files are also configured to run sequentially because they reset shared tables between suites.

 ### Continuous Deployment (`cd.yml`)
 Triggered on pushes to `main`: